 When a work item process terminates with a non-zero exit code, it is marked as failed by default.
 These parameters change that behavior.

-The work item will succeed and a warning will be added to the node.
+The work item succeeds and a warning message is added to the node.

-The work item will be restarted immediately, according to the Maximum Retries and Retry Count Attribute parameter settings.
+The work item restarts immediately, according to the Maximum Retries and Retry Count Attribute parameter settings.

 Handle All Non Zero